Mon 10 March 2025

 Worst of all, the dockerfile builds locally, and when I run it.

-It's executing /home/app/server/bin/server
+It's executing /home/app/server/bin/server and ready to

 receive traffic...